Parent Information

 How many days must the heat acclimatization program be enforced?

-with no contact on the third day since it is prior to the start of the stipulated fall season.What are the maximum and minimum time periods for heat acclimatization?
+The rationale for this is if there is more than 48 hours between the conclusion of the heat acclimatization program and first day of practice, the program will not have its intended affect medically.
+Therefore, these practices are limited to five hours per day with no contact on the third day since it is prior to the start of the stipulated fall season.What are the maximum and minimum time periods for heat acclimatization?

 enforcement of PIAA rules and regulations.Do all players have to go through the heat acclimatization?

-playing in a scrimmage or a contest.
+Yes all players have to go through this process before they represent their school by playing in a scrimmage or a contest.
 This is to be monitored by each school.Is this heat acclimatization program only for football?